qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 ## Having trouble choosing?

-If you're struggling to pick a dataset, consider choosing one from an established data repository such as the [Arctic Data Center's QGreenland data portal](https://arcticdata.io/catalog/portals/QGreenland/Data) or the [National Snow and Ice Data Center](https://nsidc.org/data/explore-data).
+If you are struggling to pick a dataset, consider choosing one from an established data repository such as the [Arctic Data Center's QGreenland data portal](https://arcticdata.io/catalog/portals/QGreenland/Data) or the [National Snow and Ice Data Center](https://nsidc.org/data/explore-data).
 If you are still struggling to